Don’t Tell Me How Educated You Are. Tell Me How Much You Have Travelled. Unknown

 Travel brings history to life in a way that a school book never can.
 I have a favourite memory when I travelled around India.
 I spent a sunset sat on a hillside, above a tea plantation in Kerala, sharing stories and Chaukha Mamra (stir-fried puffed rice) with an elderly Indian man.

 In his youth, he served as a Cook to the last Raj of the area.
 He shared his experiences and brought to life a time when my home country Great Britain ruled over India.
 I was enchanted and a little embarrassed by his stories and felt a much deeper understanding of that period of time which is part of my history.

 Travellers don’t tend to be fussy eaters and experiencing different cuisines is an expanding experience in itself.
 My most memorable foodie experiences took place in China.
 I was never really sure what I was eating.

 Travel is exciting and life changing but also includes a lot of waiting around and boredom when travelling between places.
 Delays are frequent, journeys are long and, well, let’s face it.
-Things breakdown more.
-Travel teaches you patience and how to keep yourself entertained when boredom sets in.
+Things break down.
+Travel teaches you how to be patience and how to keep yourself entertained when boredom sets in.

 Travel teaches you how to be independent and stand on your own two feet.
 When you are responsible for yourself, in a foreign country, far away from home, you need all of your social skills, street savvy and a fair bit of courage to make your own way.